kusiLaw/To-Do-List/README.md

-# Webpack Basic Environment
-This repo install and setup basic environment for webpack projects
+# To Do List
+This repo ordered items in your do to list

 ### Built With
 - Html<br />
 - CSS
+- Javascript
 - webpack

 ### Live Demo